 Another great resource is Harvard Business Review.
 You’ll find hundreds of examples of why leadership communication is vital to any company’s success.
 Whether it’s showing the correlation between effective executive communication and employee retention and productivity or how employees value transparency and real-time access to information, many reputable resources will help you make your case.

 Steps one and two will help you explain why you need to incorporate leadership communication into your internal communications plan.
-But the real call to action comes from sharing the impact on your organization if you don’t make strategic changes.
+But you then need to create a meaningful action plan that is rooted in your company goals.

 Comments are closed.